andrewkshim/react-animatronics/README.md

 -->
 #### <a name='multiple-named-animation-sequences'></a> Multiple, Named Animation Sequences

-When `createAnimationSequence` returns an array, you can only use that one animation sequence.
+When `createAnimationSequences` returns an array, you can only use that one animation sequence.
 For more complex use cases, you may want to describe multiple, named animation sequences.
-To do this, you can have `createAnimationSequence` return an object where the keys are arbitrary names and the values are animation sequence arrays.
+To do this, you can have `createAnimationSequences` return an object where the keys are arbitrary names and the values are animation sequence arrays.

 ```
-const createAnimationSequence = () => {
+const createAnimationSequences = () => {
   return {
     animationSequence1: [ /* ... */ ],
     animationSequence2: [ /* ... */ ],